 This layer is responsible for routing machine-to machine communications.
 It determines the path a transmission must take, based upon the destination machine's address.
+This layer must also respond to network congestion problems.

 Layer 4: Transport Layer

 This layer provides end-to-end sequenced delivery of data.
 It is the lowest layer that provides applications and higher layers with end-to-end service.
 This layer hides the topology and characteristics of the underlying network from users.
 It provides reliable end-to-end data delivery if the service characteristics require it.